-In 2009, Wireless Gigabit Alliance announced its intentions to create a new high-speed wireless standard called WiGig that marks a new chapter in the history of wireless communication technologies.
-It is designed to promote significantly faster speed for wireless network connections and can be thought of as a novel alternative to the Wi-Fi to encourage faster internet speeds.
+In 2009, the Wireless Gigabit Alliance announced its intentions to create a new high-speed wireless standard called WiGig that marks a new chapter in the history of wireless communication technologies.
+It is designed to promote significantly faster speed for wireless network connections and can be considered a novel alternative to Wi-Fi to encourage faster internet speeds.
 WiGig began as an independent development effort but is now managed and developed by the Wi-Fi Alliance.
 WiGig has been standardized as the IEEE 802.11ad standard.
 WiGig is a relatively new wireless technology that operates in the 60 GHz spectrum – versus 2.4 GHz (802.11b, g n) and 5 GHz (802.11n, ac) – which has both more bandwidth and less interference available to it.
 For bandwidth, depending on the region, it is typically 7 GHz (albeit Europe has 9 GHz and China has 5 GHz).
 The Federal Communications Commission (FCC) has allocated 14 GHz of the spectrum - from 57 GHz to 71 GHz - for unlicensed use.

-Currently, WiGig has been absorbed into the WiFi alliance (done in March 2013), and efforts are being made to create devices having the capabilities of both WiFi and WiGig specifications.
-The aim of WiGig is to eliminate the need for wired communication between the devices and create an environment, where all the devices are connected to each other all the time ready to share the data at a blink of an eye.
+WiGig has been absorbed into the WiFi alliance (done in March 2013), and efforts are being made to create devices having the capabilities of both WiFi and WiGig specifications.
+The aim of WiGig is to eliminate the need for wired communication between the devices and create an environment, where all the devices are connected to each other all the time ready to share the data in a blink of an eye.
 WiGig is still in its nascent stage.
-WiGig includes the support for existing WiFi bands.
+WiGig includes support for existing WiFi bands.
 WiGig uses the 60 GHz spectrum to provide speeds up to 7 Gbits/s.
 It is used to provide a high-speed connection that can be for wireless storage devices and enable a constant connection between two devices at multi-gigabit speeds.
-WiGig has potential close to 10 times faster than WiFi, and it might be fast enough to let one transfer the contents of a 25GB Blu-ray disc in less than a minute.
+WiGig has the potential close to 10 times faster than WiFi, and it might be fast enough to let one transfer the contents of a 25GB Blu-ray disc in less than a minute.

-Wi-Fi uses the crowded 2.4GHz and 5GHz frequency bands, WiGig uses the relatively unused 60GHz spectrum.
+Wi-Fi uses the crowded 2.4GHz and 5GHz frequency bands, and WiGig uses the relatively unused 60GHz spectrum.
 This enables it to use wider channels than standard Wi-Fi, resulting in significantly faster data rates of up to 8 Gbps.
 WiGig uses “Beamforming”, a type of Radio Frequency (RF) management in which an access point uses multiple antennas to send out the same signal.
 Beamforming is considered a subset antenna or Advanced Antenna Systems (AAS).
 By broadcasting various signals and analyzing the feedback from clients, the wireless LAN infrastructure can adjust the signals it sends out and determine the best path the signal should take in order to reach a client device.
 In a sense, Beamforming shapes the RF beam as it traverses the physical space of the enterprise.
 Beamforming efficiently enhances the uplink and downlink SNR performances as well as the overall network capacity.
 Beamforming is also known as spatial filtering.

 This focused broadcast serves to eliminate any interference from nearby devices, as well as to maintain high performance even in the areas where the 60 GHz spectrum might be in heavy use.
 Multi-band Wi-Fi Certified products will be able to smartly and seamlessly switch between 2.4, 5, and 60 GHz.
 Beamforming can help improve wireless bandwidth utilization.
 It can thus improve video streaming, voice quality, and other bandwidth- and latency-sensitive transmissions.
 As a result, the WiGig device requires line-of-sight between one another for optimal performance.